basham/swit-workshop-a11y/slides.md

-# List of fruit
+# List of games

 Sketch → HTML → Screen reader

 Notes:
-Let's start our first sketch with the idea of a list of fruit.
+Let's start our first sketch with the idea of a list of board games.
 We'll take this idea, show how it could be implemented with HTML, then see how a screen reader will read the content.

 ## Sketch v1

 ```
-bulleted list "Fruit"
+bulleted list "Games"
-  list item "Apple"
+  list item "Sushi Go!"
-  list item "Banana"
+  list item "Wingspan"
-  list item "Blueberry"
+  list item "Catan"
 ```

 Notes:
 In this sketch, we're identifying a list of three items.
-This list is bulleted, meaning the order that the fruit are in doesn't particularly matter.
-The name of the list is "Fruit".
-The three fruit seem to be in alphabetically order.
+This list is bulleted, meaning the order that the games are in doesn't particularly matter.
+The name of the list is "Games".

 ## Sketch v2

 ```
-ul "Fruit"
+ul "Games"
-  li "Apple"
+  li "Sushi Go!"
-  li "Banana"
+  li "Wingspan"
-  li "Blueberry"
+  li "Catan"
 ```

 Notes: